 Male Breast Roll Gynecomastia

 Another component of gynecomastia, which is rarely discussed, is the Male Breast Roll.
 This is an accumulation of fat around the outer part of the chest, which can also be present under the arm and toward the back.
 A male breast roll is frequently seen in gynecomastia patients that are overweight.
 Tightening the chest alone and leaving the breast roll will look unusual and perhaps worse.
-It is a routine practice of Dr. Cruise to remove a man's breast roll during his standard gynecomastia procedure at no additional cost.
+It is a routine practice of Joseph T Cruise, MD to remove a man's breast roll during his standard gynecomastia procedure at no additional cost.
 In doing so, a more optimal result is achieved and the patient is much happier with the appearance of his chest.
 If the male breast roll is not addressed during surgery, the result with be a flat chest with an exaggerated roll extending from the armpit area and likely to the back.
 This does not create an attractive 360 degree appearance.

 There are two options for addressing the male breast roll.